-Long-form content is not so easy to put together, mainly because it requires a lot of research and work to put in, but once you publish it, it starts to pay off.
+Long-form content is not easy to put together, mainly because it requires a lot of research and work to put in, but once you publish it, it starts to pay off.

 Whether you are a marketer or a blogger, you’ve been watching how creating content isn’t enough to get organic search traffic.
 In-depth content is what you should put effort into.